 To remain in National League Three South for three seasons until 2003/4, particularly given the well-funded semi-professionalism among some of the opposition, was a fantastic achievement by all the players and support staff.
 Unfortunately, however, we were unable to remain competitive at that level, and two relegations then saw us back in what is now London Division One South.
 As a result, we made some significant changes to the way the Club was run.

 First, we became an open club rather than restricting ourselves primarily to former students of Colfe’s School.
 This has given us the impetus to strengthen our ties with the local community and widen our playing membership.
-We have, however, maintained our close ties with the School, and still around half of our players are ex-pupils.
+We have, however, maintained our close ties with the School and many of our players are ex-pupils.

 Our second decision was to set up a Minis section and this has been an outstanding success that, in the fullness of time, has been extended to encompass a full Junior and Colts section.
-The 2010/11 season was the first when players who had progressed through the Minis, Juniors and the Colts turned out for the 1st XV.
+The 2010/11 season was the first when players who had progressed through the Minis, Juniors and Colts turned out for the 1st XV.
 Given the numerous county and indeed international recognition that many of our youngsters have received, the future of the Club is extremely bright.

 The lease that we held on our ground at Horn Park expired in January 2010 and for some considerable time we were concerned as to our future here.
 It was a great relief when Colfe’s School purchased the freehold from the Crown and reached agreement with us to secure our future at Horn Park for the foreseeable future.